dbrotz/dos-fire/README.md

-# DOS Fire
+# Fire Effect

-This is the classic fire effect, written in real mode assembly for DOS.
+This is a demonstration of the fire effect seen in classic demos.
+There is a version written in real mode assembly for DOS and a version written in Javascript for the web.

+## DOS version
 Building it requires nasm.
 If you have nasm installed, use `make` to build it.
+You can run it in DOSBox.

+## Web version
+You can run it by opening "fire.html" in a modern web browser.

 ## Screenshot